random-applications/Source-Variability-Data/README.md

 help>
 ```

-Note that the program will stay in the help method until ```quit``` is enterred, where it returns to the main method.
+Note that the program will stay in the help method until ```quit``` is entered, where it returns to the main method.

-If ```help``` or any other message is enterred, the following message will be dispayed:
+If ```help``` or any other message is entered, the following message will be displayed:

 ```
 help> help
 ---------------------------------------------------------------------------------------
-To use the help menu type the number "1", "2", "3", "4" or "5" which relates to the particular aspect of the application that needs a further explanation as dictated by the menu.
+To use the help menu, type the number "1", "2", "3", "4" or "5" which relates to the aspect of the application that needs a further explanation as dictated by the menu.
 To leave the help menu and return to the application type "quit".
 ---------------------------------------------------------------------------------------
 help>